 Here are my five favorite traits found in exceptional leaders:

 - Servanthood – A good leader puts others ahead of herself.
 My entire school administrator’s licensing program was developed around the idea of being a servant leader.
 My husband has spent the last two days at a Global Leadership Summit, and he just sent me the best text message that I’ve ever received.
-He sent a picture of slide from the conference that said, “The object of leadership for many leaders is their own success, but the object of Christ’s leadership was the success of His followers.”
+He sent a picture of a slide from the conference that said, “The object of leadership for many leaders is their own success, but the object of Christ’s leadership was the success of His followers.”
 Then, he followed up with another text saying this to me, “This quote reminded me of you because you do what you do to make others better.
 Your goal is to improve schools, teachers, and administrators so that they can, in turn, improve education and live of those they lead.”
 That is what I hope to do every day.
 And I want other leaders to see their role as equipping those they serve for success.

 - Relational – Top leaders know the importance of building authentic relationships.
 This looks different depending upon the places one leads, but the end result is the same.
 If I take the time to get to know those I lead, they will trust me more, and I will know best how to help them.
 This relationship ends up making the entire industry/company/school system stronger.